 This smaller waterfall is only 30 feet tall, but in this sometimes busy national park, this hidden waterfall is a great opportunity to have a place to yourself while hiking the Smokies!

 This place was absolutely incredible, and we had it completely to ourselves!
-Spend some time enjoying cool waterfalls, taking photos, and maybe hanging out on the giant rock next to the falls before turning around and heading back to the car.
+Spend some time enjoying the cool waterfall, taking photos, and hanging out next to the falls before turning around and heading back to the car.

 You’ll pass a sign for a cemetery up a hill and I recommend taking a look.
 The headstones are well over 100 years old, and the views are stunning.

-Just as a heads-up, it is a pretty easy downhill on the way there, but be prepared for steep inclines coming back!
+Just as a heads-up, it is a pretty easy downhill on the way to the falls, but be prepared for steep inclines coming back!
 This hidden gem hike was a great find, especially as we only saw one other family the entire time on our hike.

 After a full day of exploring fantastic waterfalls in the Smoky Mountains, it is time to relax back at your accommodations!
 I 100% recommend a cabin with a hot tub to soak any achy muscles post-hike.
 This is an incredible cabin in Pigeon Forge!